miniCruzer/PyQdbS/README.md

 This table is from the Flask-WTF documentation page [here](https://flask-wtf.readthedocs.io/en/latest/form.html#recaptcha).
 You can see more settings for the HTML forms in this application [here](https://flask-wtf.readthedocs.io/en/latest/config.html).

-## Database Backend

-As of writing this, only SQLite has been tested as the database backend.
-However, because SQLAlchemy contains dialect for PostgreSQL and MySQL, you might have success using a different database backend.
-If you add a setting to the PYQDBS_SETTINGS file called `SQLALCHEMY_DATABASE_URI` and point it to a PostgreSQL/MySQL URI, you could probably use that as a backend.

-If anyone has success with this, please let me know.

 ## Notice